MicrosoftDocs/visualstudio-docs/docs/vsto/office-primary-interop-assemblies.md

 - A folder in the program files directory

-  This set of the assemblies are used when you write code and build projects.
+  This set of the assemblies is used when you write code and build projects.
 Visual Studio installs these assemblies automatically.

 - The global assembly cache

-  This set of the assemblies are used during some development tasks, such as when you run or debug projects.
+  This set of the assemblies is used during some development tasks, such as when you run or debug projects.
 Visual Studio doesn't install and register these assemblies; you need to do it yourself.

 ### Primary interop assemblies in the program files directory